novalabsxyz/helium-ruby/CONTRIBUTING.md

 8. Run `open coverage/index.html`.
 If your changes are not completely covered by your tests, return to step 4.
 9. Add documentation for your feature or bug fix.
+10. Run bundle exec rake doc:yard.
+If your changes are not 100% documented, go back to step 9.
-10. Add, commit, and push your changes.
+11. Add, commit, and push your changes.
 For documentation-only fixes, please add "[ci skip]" to your commit message to avoid needless CI builds.
-11. [Submit a pull request.][pr]
+12. [Submit a pull request.][pr]

 [development]: https://github.com/helium/helium-ruby#development
 [fork]: https://help.github.com/articles/fork-a-repo